cakeholeDC/bokmarke/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Credits
-Hunger Swype was created by [Kyle P Cole](https://www.kylepcole.com/) and [Sara Tarnvik](https://github.com/stvik) ©2019 All rights reserved
+Bökmarke was created by [Kyle P Cole](https://www.kylepcole.com/) and [Sara Tarnvik](https://github.com/stvik) ©2019 All rights reserved

 ## Licesne
 MIT License - see LICENSE.md for full text